 The Louisiana Mid-Continent Oil & Gas Association (LMOGA), founded in 1923, describes itself as a trade association exclusively representing all sectors of the oil and gas industry operating in Louisiana and the Gulf of Mexico.
 LMOGA states that it serves exploration and production, refining, transportation, marketing, and mid-stream companies as well as other firms in the fields of law, engineering, environment, financing, and government relations.

-LMOGA states that its members are making significant investments in new technologies for a cleaner future and the production of lower-carbon fuels, and have been instrumental in reducing statewide emissions to the lowest levels in a generation.
+LMOGA states that its members are making significant investments in new technologies for a cleaner future and the production of lower-carbon fuels, and have been instrumental in reducing statewide emissions.

 LMOGA also describes itself as representing the industry on Governor Edwards’ Climate Initiatives Task Force (CITF) in working towards solutions to address climate change.
 LMOGA adds that other members were appointed from a broad group of interests including academia, business, community development and engagement, the environmental justice community, government and regulatory agencies (federal, state, and local), indigenous communities, and science and policy experts.
 In addition to its at-large membership, LMOGA states that its staff also work collaboratively in several smaller divisions within the CITF, which informs the final recommendations to the Governor, including the Legal Advisory Group, Manufacturing and Industry Committee, and the Mining and Oil and Gas Production Committee.
 LMOGA mentions that Louisiana has long been a global leader in energy production, and this task force allows the state to show the world that energy production and environmental stewardship go hand in hand.

-The Texas Oil and Gas Association (TXOGA) is a trade association whose members represent the entire value chain of the Texas oil and natural gas industry, which account for nearly half of the nation’s total oil supply and one-quarter of natural gas production.
-Our members enrich human lives throughout Texas and the world by providing affordable, reliable energy to consumers.
-Our members prioritize environmental stewardship and collaboration in developing innovative solutions and breakthrough technologies to meet the energy demands of today and the future.
+The Texas Oil and Gas Association (TXOGA) is a statewide trade association whose members represent the entire value chain of the Texas oil and natural gas industry.
+Collectively, the membership of TXOGA produces in excess of 80 percent of Texas’ crude oil and natural gas and operates over 80 percent of the state’s refining capacity.
+TXOGA members enrich human lives throughout Texas and the world by providing affordable, reliable energy to consumers.
+TXOGA members prioritize environmental stewardship and collaboration in developing innovative solutions and breakthrough technologies to meet the energy demands of today and the future.